OnkarBhattacharya/PortfolioForge/README.md

 PortfolioForge targets the vast, untapped market of all professionals who need to manage their online presence.
 Our business model is built on a freemium foundation with clear, scalable revenue streams:

-- **Premium Themes:** (Future) A marketplace of professionally designed, premium themes for users who want to stand out.
-- **Custom Domains:** An easy, one-click solution for users to connect and manage a custom domain directly through the platform.
-- **Advanced AI Features:** Future tiers will offer even more powerful AI capabilities, such as AI-driven career path suggestions and skill-gap analysis.
+- **Premium AI Features**: (Future) Advanced tiers will offer even more powerful AI capabilities, such as AI-driven career path suggestions and skill-gap analysis.
+- **Custom Domains**: An easy, one-click solution for users to connect and manage a custom domain directly through the platform.

 ## Scalable & Modern Architecture